 When you first put on your focus, some coordinates will pop up and they refer to this mountain complex.
 Could it be that Aloy was "born" in Cheyenne Mountain?

 This complex also houses a military installation and nuclear bunker.
-Some think that the Nora tribe from the game are actually named for NORAD, the North American Defense Command which also found its place in the complex in the past.
+Some think that the Nora tribe from the game are actually named after NORAD, the North American Defense Command which also found its place in the complex in the past.

 15. 16th Street Daniels & Fisher Tower (Denver, CO)